-- A. APEx products.
-A document to identify at least two products and which competencies they demonstrate.
-This should be the same information that is included in the learning agreement unless products and/or competencies change. - B. Weekly time log.
-Designed as a brief check-in to track hours activities. - C. APEx journals.
-A reflection at 60, 120, and 180 hours about the APEx and connection to skills for public health professionals. - D. Midpoint evaluation and products.
-Designed to be a mid-way (120 hours) check-in for students on their APEx progress and a brief evaluation of the experience. - E. Preceptor midpoint evaluation.
-An opportunity for preceptor feedback on student progress and performance mid-way (120 hours) through the APEx.
+- A. Weekly time log.
+Designed as a brief check-in to track hours activities. - B. APEx journals.
+A reflection at 60, 120, and 180 hours about the APEx and connection to skills for public health professionals. - C. Preceptor midpoint evaluation.
+An opportunity for preceptor feedback on student progress and performance mid-way (120 hours) through the APEx. - D. Midpoint and final products.
+Upload products at the midpoint (draft form is okay) and at the end of the APEx in Canvas. - E. Final preceptor evaluation.
+An opportunity for preceptor feedback on student performance and the APEx program at the end (240 hours) of the APEx.

-- F. Final evaluation.
-Designed to be a check-in at the end of the APEx (240 hours) for students to discuss achievement of APEx objectives. - G. Final preceptor evaluation.
-An opportunity for preceptor feedback on student performance and the APEx program at the end (240 hours) of the APEx. - H. APEx in action.
-A one-page summary of the APEx which includes photos, major products, and personal quotes. - I. Final report.
-A detailed reflection of the APEx including relation of the experience to future career goals, MPH classes, competencies, and health equity. - J. Oral presentation.
-A 15-minute presentation on Zoom about the APEx given to Department of Public Health faculty, staff, and students. - K. Evaluation of the APEx.
-An opportunity for students to share feedback about their field organization, preceptor, and the APEx program which is used to improve future internships and department processes. - L. MPH exit survey.
-An opportunity for graduating MPH students to share current job offers/placements, certifications, and publications. - M. Self-assessment of competencies.
+- F. Final report.
+A detailed reflection of the APEx including relation of the experience to future career goals, MPH classes, competencies, and health equity. - G. Oral poster presentation.
+A 5-minute recorded presentation and poster about the APEx products, competencies, and takeaways. - H. Evaluation of the APEx.
+An opportunity for students to share feedback about their field organization, preceptor, and the APEx program which is used to improve future internships and department processes. - I. MPH exit survey.
+An opportunity for graduating MPH students to share current job offers/placements, certifications, and publications. - J. Self-assessment of competencies.
 A post-test for graduating MPH students to rate their level of skill and confidence in MPH foundational competencies.